Soccera1/tweeta-desktop/docs/index.md

 ## License

-Tweetapus Desktop is licensed under the AGPLv3 license.
+Tweeta Desktop is licensed under the AGPLv3 license.